BuffaloBorn/newClientDevNotes/linuxcmd.md

 ## Lesson 3: Managing User and Group Accounts

+### Learning Objectives

+Hello, and welcome to lesson 3.

+In this lesson, you'll learn how to manage users and groups.

+We'll go through the procedures for adding, modifying, and removing users.

+And we'll do the same for group accounts.

+Next, I'll show you how to manage user and group accounts through their configuration files.

+I'll also explain how to work with special purpose and limited user accounts.

+And at the end of this section, we'll go through group membership

 #### 3.1 Adding, Modifying, and Removing Users

+Now, this lesson is about users and user management.

+Before we get started, it's important to realize what exactly a user is.

+Because when talking about users, folks tend to think about people that are logging into a computer.

+But a Linux user often has nothing to do with a person.

+A user on Linux is an entity that is needed

 #### 3.2 Adding and Modifying Groups

+If you want to manage permissions on a Linux system

+you don't want to be managing permissions for individual users.

+That's where groups come in handy.

+To add groups you can use ```groupadd```.

+There's a few options that can be used with it.

+So the useful options, well maybe the -g to specify a group ID, and basically every thing else is not really useful, which mean group adds

 ```bash
 $ useradd linda